Academic Integrity at CU – Undergraduate

 - When documentation (defined in 1. above) for two (2) cumulative breaches has been recorded with the Registrar’s office, the Registrar must notify the student, the student’s academic advisor, and the Chair of the Academic Integrity Appeals Committee.
 At this time the student is placed on academic probation.

 - When documentation (defined in 1. above) for three (3) cumulative breaches has been recorded with the Registrar’s office, the Registrar must notify the student, the student’s academic advisor, and the Chair of the Academic Integrity Appeals Committee.
-The Registrar must then notify the student that he/she is academically dismissed from school.
+The Registrar must then notify the student that they are academically dismissed from school.

 An Academic Integrity Appeals Committee is to be formed each September.
 Members of the Academic Integrity Appeals Committee include two students appointed by ASCU President, two faculty members appointed by the CLC Chair, and a Program Dean (rotating) as chair who is responsible for making sure the other members are appointed.
 The Provost is responsible for appointing the dean of one of the four on-campus colleges as chair of the Appeals Committee.
-The chair serves a two year term.
-The chair rotates under the following guidelines: The dean of the
+The chair rotates under the advisement of the Provost.

 Students may appeal the determination of an academic integrity violation if there is a factual error in the documentation of the violation or an error in the manner in which the violation was processed.
-If a student believes that the determination of a breach is in error, s/he has the right to appeal the decision, accordingly:
+If a student believes that the determination of a breach is in error, they have the right to appeal the decision, accordingly: